rdatools/tradeoffs/docs/_pages/method.markdown

 -   We combine the unbiased ensemble and the optimized ensemble into a single ensemble and find the new Pareto frontier.
 -   Finally, we generate all the artifacts that you see on the state pages, e.g., for <a href="{{ site.baseurl }}/states/NC">NC</a>.

-Besides the two GitHub repositories mentioned above, the main code and data for this workflow is in three repositories: [rdabase](https://github.com/rdatools/rdabase), [rdaensemble](https://github.com/rdatools/rdaensemble), and [tradeoffs](https://github.com/rdatools/tradeoffs), the last being where this site is hosted.
+Besides the GitHub repositories mentioned above, the main code and data for this workflow is in three repositories: [rdabase](https://github.com/rdatools/rdabase), [rdaensemble](https://github.com/rdatools/rdaensemble), and [tradeoffs](https://github.com/rdatools/tradeoffs), the last being where this site is hosted.
 Two more repositories&#8212;[rdadccvt](https://github.com/rdatools/rdadccvt) and [rdaroot](https://github.com/rdatools/rdaroot)&#8212;package up our work on root maps, which we use as seeds to the unbiased ensembles here.